csierr/csierr.github.io/_pages/about.md

 ## Experience and Interests

+I currently work as a Software Engineer at the Laboratory of Cyber-Physical Systems (Pontifical Catholic University of Chile), where I focus on research and development of AI-powered software solutions—particularly applications involving real-time interaction.

-I recently worked at Infosys as an AI Engineering Intern, where I designed a multi-agent system for Text-to-SQL translation using LangChain and LangGraph, enabling natural language queries to be processed and executed on databases.
-Previously, I developed an LLM-powered complaint classification system as part of my thesis project, leveraging natural language processing to automate and improve categorization.
-Before that, I worked on optimizing firmware for IoT networks, enhancing efficiency and communication in embedded systems.
+Previously, I worked at Infosys as an AI Engineering Intern, where I designed a multi-agent system for Text-to-SQL translation using LangChain and LangGraph, enabling natural language queries to be processed and executed on databases.

+As part of my thesis project, I developed an LLM-powered complaint classification system, leveraging natural language processing to automate and improve categorization.
+Earlier on, I worked on optimizing firmware for IoT networks, enhancing efficiency and communication in embedded systems.

 I am always expanding my knowledge—currently reading Designing Machine Learning Systems by Chip Huyen—and I aspire to pursue a master’s or PhD in the future.
 In the meantime I’m focused on growing as an engineer, solving meaningful challenges, and having fun along the way!